dsvatunek/cube_phasechange/README.md

 * Change all to positive (-p)

 * Change all to negative (-n)
-* Renumber the orbital numbers by adding 1000 (-c)
+* Changing the orbital numbers by adding 1000 (-c)